IyLias/i-am-a-developer/Deep-Learning/RNN/RNN.md

 * RNN shares weights.
 So we just write its weight as $W$

+### BRNN

+BRNN connect two hidden layers of opposite directions to the same output.

+### Problems of RNN

+* Vanishing Gradient

+* Gradient Explosion

 <br><br>

 ### LSTM : Long Short Term Memory

+LSTM is made for solving RNN's problems.